-The date that many of you have been dreading is fast approaching.
-Per Microsoft, January 14, 2020 will be the end of Windows 7 support as we know it.
+The date that many of you have been dreading is here.
+As of January 14, 2020, Microsoft has ended Windows 7 support as we know it.
 So how does that affect you?
 Read on through this brief FAQ to find out more.

 What does end of Windows 7 support mean?